-These important issues are discussed in general and demonstrations are presented through an experience in developing a web based graduate course on Metrology and Quality Control and a training course for senior engineers and technicians.
+These important issues are discussed in general and demonstrations are presented through an experience in developing a graduate course on quality control and a training course for senior engineers and technicians.
 Practical applications including both approaches are discussed and conclusions are drawn.